fenhl/magic-set-generator/README.md

     * A directory containing [MTG JSON Individual Set](https://mtgjson.com/files/individual-set/) files.
 * **(NYI)** `--find-cards=<path>`: The path to the `find_cards` executable used for [Lore Seeker syntax](https://lore-seeker.cards/help/syntax).
 In `--offline` mode, this defaults to `search-engine\bin\find_cards` in the [gitdir](https://github.com/fenhl/gitdir) master for [Lore Seeker](https://github.com/fenhl/lore-seeker).
 Otherwise, Lore Seeker website is used by default.
 * **(NYI)** `--images=<path>`: The path to a directory containing card art to use.
 Files should be named `<path>\<card name>.png`.
 Any missing images downloaded from Scryfall or Lore Seeker will be saved here.
-* `--[no-]include-planes`: Enable or disable the inclusion of planes and phenomena as regular-sized cards in the main set file.
-This is on by default unless `--planes-output` is given.
 * `--[no-]include-schemes`: Enable or disable the inclusion of schemes as regular-sized cards in the main set file.
 This is on by default unless `--schemes-output` is given.
 * `--[no-]include-vanguards`: Enable or disable the inclusion of vanguards as regular-sized cards in the main set file.
 This is on by default unless `--vanguards-output` is given.
 * **(NYI)** `--no-scryfall-images`: Don't fall back to loading card images from [Scryfall](https://scryfall.com/) if the card is not present in `--images`.